-When conducting the simulations by re-ranking the distribution by their position in the pension distribution the State Old Age Pension is still disequalizing but this effect is greatly reduce.
-The impact of the change in the State Old Age Pension's distribution on the impact of the State Old Age Pension on total inequality alludes to the impact of changes in targeting has had on total income inequality.
-The changes in targeting, as captured by changes in the State Old Age Pension's distribution, occurring between 1993 and 2008 have led to an increasing in the Gini by .004.
+When conducting the simulations by re-ranking the distribution by their position in the pension distribution the State Old Age Pension is still disequalizing but this effect is greatly reduced.
+The impact of the change in the State Old Age Pension's distribution on the impact of the State Old Age Pension on total inequality alludes to the impact of changes in targeting had on total income inequality.
+The changes in targeting, as captured by changes in the State Old Age Pension's distribution, occurring between 1993 and 2008 have led to an increase in the Gini by .004.

-Income from other government transfers has had an equalizing effect on total income inequality.
+Income from other government transfers had an equalizing effect on total income inequality.
 Changes in income from other government transfers during the period 1993 to 2008 resulted in a decrease in the Gini of -.035 units.
 The changes in targeting, as expressed by changes in the distribution of income from other government income, occurring during 1993 and 2008 decreased the Gini by -.027 (-4%).
-The impact of changes in social grants on inequality during 1993 to 2008 has been equalizing with a negative net effect decreasing the Gini Coefficient by -0.019(-.035+0.016)(-2.8%).
+The impact of changes in social grants on inequality during 1993 to 2008 has been equalizing with a negative net effect decreasing the Gini coefficient by -0.019 (-.035+0.016) (-2.8%).

 The application of the Barros et al. (2006) approach has allowed for a more nuanced approach to evaluating the impact of changes to social grant income on changes to income inequality.
-The results of the application of this technique on South African data for 1993 and 2008 are provided.
-In sum then the approach aims to isolate the direct impact of a change in an income source on the total income inequality by providing a simulated pseudo counterfactual thus accounting for both the dynamic nature and need for a counterfactual.
-One of the novelties of the Barros et al. (2006) is in its ability to tease out the impact of demographical changes on income inequality.
+In sum the approach aims to isolate the direct impact of a change in an income source on the total income inequality by providing a simulated counterfactual thus accounting for both the dynamic nature and need for a counterfactual.
+One of the novelties of Barros et al. (2006) is in its ability to tease out the impact of demographical changes on income inequality.
 Demographical changes in South Africa, such as the number of adults and employed adults in a household, have had a small disequalizing effect on income inequality in South Africa.
-Once this effect is netted out, the income components is then ascertained, net of this effect.
-Similar to the Lerman and Yitzhaki (1985) and Wan (2001) labour income is found to have a disequalizing effect on income inequality have an equalizing effect.
+Once this effect is netted out, the income components are then ascertained, net of this effect.
+Similar to the Lerman and Yitzhaki (1985) and Wan (2001) labour income is found to have a disequalizing effect on income inequality.

+while social grants have an equalizing effect.
 Re-ranking the distributions by income components themselves has indicated the equalizing effect an increase in target of grants has had on income inequality.

-Conclusion
+6 Conclusion